radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The RADIUS protocol [RFC2865] was first standardized in 1997, though its roots go back much earlier to 1993.
 The protocol uses MD5 [RFC1321] to sign some packets types, and to obfsucate certain attributes such as User-Password.
 As originally designed, Access-Request packets were entirely unauthenticated, and could be trivially spoofed as discussed in [RFC3579] Section 4.3.2.
 In order to prevent such spoofing, that specification defined the Message-Authenticator attribute ([RFC3579] Section 3.2) which allowed for packets to carry a signature based on HMAC-MD5.

 The state of MD5 security was discussed in [RFC6151], which led to the state of RADIUS security being reviewed in [RFC6421] Section 3.
 The outcome of that review was the remainder of [RFC6421], which created crypto-agility requirements for RADIUS.

+RADIUS was traditionally secured with IPSec, as described in {{RFC3579}} Section 4.2:

+> To address the security vulnerabilities of RADIUS/EAP,
+> implementations of this specification SHOULD support IPsec
+> (RFC2401) along with IKE (RFC2409) for key management.
+IPsec ESP
+> (RFC2406) with non-null transform SHOULD be supported, and IPsec
+> ESP with a non-null encryption transform and authentication
+> support SHOULD be used to provide per-packet confidentiality,
+> authentication, integrity and replay protection.
+IKE SHOULD be used for key management.

+The use of IPSec allowed RADIUS to be sent privately, and securely, across the Internet.
+However, experience showed that TLS was in many ways simpler (implementation and deployment) than IPSec.

 RADIUS/TLS [RFC6614] and RADIUS/DTLS [RFC7360] were then defined in order to meet the crypto-agility requirements of [RFC6421].
 RADIUS/TLS has been in wide-spread use for about a decade, including eduroam, and more recently OpenRoaming.
 RADIUS/DTLS has seen less use across the public Internet, but it nonetheless has multiple implementations.